Handbook

 CHRONIC ABSENTEEISM

 Chronic absenteeism includes both excused and unexcused absences.
-Research shows that for student achievement, days absent from school can be a contributor to poor student success.
+Research indicates numerous absences from school impacts a student's achievement and success.
 In FSSD, attendance is monitored to determine what barriers, if any, are impacting a child’s ability to be in school on time and for the full day.
-We want to help eliminate ALL barriers that keep children out of school, so our school attendance secretaries, principals, and/or the district safety and attendance supervisor will contact parents/guardians if absences appear to be leading toward chronic absenteeism.
-The Tennessee Department of Education’s reporting standards use attendance data as an indicator of school quality and student success.
+Attendance secretaries, principals, and/or the district attendance coordinator or the safety and attendance supervisor may contact parents/guardians if absences appear to be leading toward chronic absenteeism.
+The Tennessee Department of Education’s reporting standards incorporate attendance data as an indicator of school quality and student success.

 NOTIFICATIONS OF ABSENCES AND TARDIES

-When a student accumulates five (5) unexcused absences or five (5) unexcused tardies, the parent/guardian will receive a letter from the attendance secretary.
-When a student accumulates eight (8) unexcused absences or eight (8) unexcused tardies, the parent/guardian will receive a letter from the attendance secretary.
-When a student accumulates 10+ absences (excused or unexcused) and/or 10+ tardies (excused or unexcused), a referral will be made to the district safety and attendance supervisor.
-A letter will be sent to the parent/guardian from the district Safety and Attendance Supervisor indicating that excessive absences may result in juvenile court proceedings.
-Once a student accrues 10+ absences or tardies, he/she also will be required to submit a doctor’s note for absences or tardies to be excused for the remainder of the school year.
-It should be noted that if a student is not in school for three (3) hours and 15 minutes, the student is considered absent according to state regulations.
+When a student accumulates five (5) unexcused absences, the attendance secretary will notify the parent/guardian.
+When a student accumulates eight (8) unexcused absences, the attendance secretary will notify the parent/guardian.
+When a student accumulates 10+ absences (excused, unexcused, or a combination of both), a referral will be made to the district attendance coordinator or the safety and attendance supervisor.
+Communication will be sent to the parent/guardian regarding the excessive absences.
+Once a student accrues 10+ absences, he/she also will be required to submit a doctor’s note for absences to be excused for the remainder of the school year.
+It should be noted that if a student is not in school for a minimum of three (3) hours and 15 minutes on a given day, the student is considered absent according to state regulations.

 Early Dismissal